-By state law, the District's governing board must adopt a final budget no later than July 1.
-A public hearing must be conducted to receive comments prior to adoption.
+The District's governing board must adopt a final budget no later than July 1.
+A public meeting must be conducted to receive comments prior to adoption.
 The District's governing board satisfied these requirements.

 The preliminary and final budgets are revised by the District's governing board and the district manager during the year to give consideration to unanticipated income and expenditures,